 The name “Xni-pec “comes from the Maya words “ni” (nose), and “peek” (dog), referring to a dog’s wet nose, since this sauce can be so hot that your nose will sweat like a dog!

 My first experience with Habanero peppers was a funny and memorable one.
 Habaneros weren’t that common where I lived in the north, so when I moved to work in the southern states, I had no idea that this little pepper was so fiery hot and was also very important in the Yucatan gastronomy.

-Eating peppers also has its health benefits; they are a great source for vitamins C and A.
+Eating peppers also have its health benefits; they are a great source of vitamins C and A.

 - 2 Habanero peppers*